Karthik-0027/IntelliHire-AI-Powered-Talent-Intelligence-Candidate-Ranking-System/README.md

 ---

-## Problem Statement
+## Dataset

-Traditional hiring systems often rely heavily on keyword matching, resulting in:

-* High-quality candidates being overlooked
-* Keyword-stuffed profiles ranking highly
-* Poor consideration of real-world experience
-* Limited insight into candidate engagement and reliability

-IntelliHire addresses these challenges through a hybrid ranking framework that combines semantic understanding with candidate quality signals.
+The challenge dataset (`candidates.jsonl`) is **not included** in this repository due to dataset size constraints and challenge distribution policies.

+The ranking pipeline expects the official dataset provided by the challenge organizers.

 ---

 ## Key Features

-### Semantic Candidate Matching
+* Semantic Candidate Matching

-Understands the meaning of a job description and compares it against a candidate's complete professional profile.

-### Hybrid Ranking Engine
+* Hybrid Ranking Engine

-Combines multiple signals into a unified ranking score.

-### Behavioral Intelligence
+* Behavioral Intelligence

-Evaluates candidate engagement using recruiter interaction and activity metrics.

-### Explainable Recommendations
+* Explainable Recommendations

-Generates transparent reasoning for every ranked candidate.

-### Risk & Anomaly Detection
+* Risk & Anomaly Detection

-Identifies suspicious profiles, keyword stuffing, and inconsistent career patterns.

-### Scalable Processing
+* Scalable Processing for 100,000+ Candidates

-Supports datasets containing 100,000+ candidate profiles.

-### CPU-Only Execution
+* CPU-Only Execution

-Designed to run within challenge constraints without requiring GPUs or external APIs.
+* Deterministic & Reproducible Results

 ---